 Tuition for a full-time CWI student averages half the cost of a state university and a third of the cost of a private college.
 Tuition and fees vary based on program and residence.
 Visit Tuition and Fees for more information.

-This is an exciting career field for those who want the freedom of the open road and enjoy driving.
+Professional Truck Driving is an exciting career field for those who want the freedom of the open road and enjoy driving.
 A new truck today is equipped with technology and extras that make driving a comfortable, safe, and enjoyable career.
 Employers need responsible drivers who will safely operate and maintain their investment in these vehicles, as new trucks can cost over $150,000.
-While some companies hire drivers for local jobs the majority of work is over the road long haul driving.
+While some companies hire drivers for local jobs, the majority of work is over the road long haul driving.

 We have been training drivers for more than 20 years.
 Our instructors are professional drivers who understand the needs of adult learners.
-They truly care about each student.
-You will fit in here and you can successfully complete this program regardless of past educational experience.
+They care about each student.
+You will fit in here, and you can complete this program regardless of past educational experience.
 Employers hire our graduates because we offer top quality training and hire the best instructors.

 The following companies actively support this program, and are looking to hire skilled drivers: